 2. Align with your existing channel strategy

 Think about the channels where you’re having meaningful conversations with customers already.
 Do you use Facebook for customer care?
 Do you have a sophisticated digital strategy with a stack of native apps, websites, and social platforms that you already use to communicate with customers?
-Weigh up the benefits and drawbacks of each channel to help you decide the best fit for your first foray into customer-facing conversational AI.
+Weigh up the benefits and drawbacks of each channel to help you decide the best fit for your first foray into customer-facing conversational AI banking.

-Once you consider your key channels, you can make more informed decisions about where to implement your AI.
+Once you consider your key channels, you can make more informed decisions about where to implement your chatbot.
 Try not to tackle every channel at once.
 Start with one, scale from there, and learn as you go.
 The power of AI comes from having that one central brain that can deliver different experiences in different channels—it will get smarter as you scale.

 3. Get your customer support house in order

-Customer care is often the first customer-facing application for AI in banking, with many experts estimating a reduction in cost of anywhere from 30 to 70 percent.
+Customer care is often the first customer-facing application for AI banking, with many experts estimating a reduction in cost of anywhere from 30 to 70 percent.

 Unfortunately, many bots have a less-than-ideal workflow in the customer support use case.
-For example, when the chatbot finds itself in unfamiliar territory and is unable to answer a question, the customer is often passed to a human via a phone call.
+For example, when the banking chatbot finds itself in unfamiliar territory and is unable to answer a question, the customer is often passed to a human via a phone call.

 “Customer care is often the first customer-facing application for AI in banking, with many experts estimating a reduction in cost of anywhere from 30 to 70 percent.”